yugr/rust-slides/materials/materials.md

 - Inefficient codegen when accessing a vector with literal indices: https://github.com/rust-lang/rust/issues/50759
   * Assignee: yugr
   * Status: DONE
-  * Problem with repetative indexing checks when Vec/slice is accessed multiple times
+  * Problem: repetative indexing checks when Vec/slice is accessed multiple times
-  * No good/generic way to solve this in LLVM
+  * Root cause: Rust has to preserve order of checks (for not so clear reason)
-  * Can be worked around via `assert!` hint (looks like generic solution for such situations)
+  * Solution: can be worked around via `assert!` hint (looks like generic solution for such situations)
+  * LLVM: no good/generic way to solve this in LLVM
 - Costs of iterators and Zero Cost Abstractions in Rust: https://github.com/mike-barber/rust-zero-cost-abstractions
   * pay attention to this post, it directly intersects with our topic
 - Addressing Rust optimization failures in LLVM: http://www.khei4.com/gsoc2023/